HemaHarshith-1584/Online-Auction-Platform-/README.md

 ##❓ Problem Statement

-The Online Auction Platform is a console-based application developed in C that allows users to manage auction items.
+The offline Auction Platform is a console-based application developed in C that allows users to manage auction items.
 Users can add products, update details, delete items, search for products, and display all available auction items.

 The system simulates a basic auction environment using data structures and provides a menu-driven interface for easy interaction.